Modified Brans-Dicke theory with space-time anisotropic parameters: Space-time anisotropic Brans-Dicke action

 where $\phi$ and $\omega_{{\rm BD}}$ is the Brans-Dicke scalar and Brans-Dicke parameter respectively. $g_{ij}$ and $R$ are the three dimensional metric tensor and the Ricci scalar.
 The extrinsic curvature $K_{ij}$ and $\pi$ take the forms

 where the dot denotes differentiation with respect to $t$.
 The first line of \eqref{bd0} is the kinetic (K) term and second line is the potential (V) term.

 We first notice that the BD gravity \eqref{bd0} preserves the full diffeomorphism symmetry.
-We can extend it to aBD theory by introducing free parameters which explicitly break the diffeomorphism invariance and consider the most general action as follows \footnote{This extension is based on the fact that each term of $2K\pi,~2g^{ij}\nabla_i\nabla_j\phi,~ \phi^{-1}\pi^2$, and $\phi^{-1}g^{ij}\nabla_i\phi\nabla_j\phi$ in the action \eqref{bd0} is invariant under foliation-preserving diffeomorphism \eqref{Diff}.}:
+We can extend it to space-time anisotropic BD (aBD) theory by introducing free parameters which explicitly break the diffeomorphism invariance and consider the most general action as follows \footnote{This extension is based on the fact that each term of $2K\pi,~2g^{ij}\nabla_i\nabla_j\phi,~ \phi^{-1}\pi^2$, and $\phi^{-1}g^{ij}\nabla_i\phi\nabla_j\phi$ in the action \eqref{bd0} is invariant under foliation-preserving diffeomorphism \eqref{Diff}.
+We note that the action \eqref{hlbd} is clearly different from a scalar tensor theory written in the unitary gauge \cite{Cheung:2007st,Gubitosi:2012hu}.
+This is because the scalar tensor model obtained from applying the St\"{u}ckelberg trick does not produce our model.}

 where

 In this action, the parameters $\lambda,~\eta_{1,2},~\omega_{1,2}$ are dimensionless constants.
 Note that when $\lambda\neq1$, $\eta_1\neq1,~\eta_2\neq1$, and $\omega_1\neq\omega_2$, the action (\ref{hlbd}) does not have the full diffeomorphism invariance, but is invariant under the foliation-preserving diffeomorphism: